Compensation for Botched Bowel Operation in Oldham Hospital

 “Compensation was far from our minds.
 As it has turned out, the compensation has and will be a life saver for us.
 Without that settlement our lives would have been an absolute nightmare, I care for my wife, refuse to work away and having it will allow me to cope.
 I am prevented from making the final financial push to secure the last few plans and provisions for our retirement by Françoise's condition, but the compensation has ameliorated that to a large extent.

 “I cannot say that the NHS is particularly good at learning from mistakes like this but I am sure that the consequences of medical negligence claims is a positive force in that respect.
-I have had a very limited experience of other solicitors but John’s help has been invaluable and professional.
+I have had a very limited experience of other solicitors but Pearson’s help has been invaluable and professional.

 “He has always held our interests foremost and we have always appreciated that throughout this very stressful time and I cannot thank him enough.”Subscribe to our newsletter